-- All conditions fall off as you get away from the roadway, some fast than others. - Notice that stable, convective, and neutral met hours are all under 1x105.

-• Very Stable hours can produce extremely low dispersion rates, and high concentrations.
+- All conditions fall off as you get away from the roadway, some fast than others. - Notice that stable, convective, and neutral met hours have concentration <1μg/m3. - Very Stable hours can produce extremely low dispersion rates, and high concentrations.

-1. Meteorological conditions change daily, weekly, and seasonally.
-How big of a role does meteorology play in " the dispersion of traffic-related pollutants? (con't)
+1. Meteorological conditions change hourly, daily, weekly, and seasonally.
+How big of a role does meteorology play in the dispersion of traffic-related pollutants? (con't)